-Therefore, the main purpose of the Right to Defense Fund, as one of the largest Ukrainian human rights organizations, was to make sure that the voice of these people was heard – both at the community level and at the level of relevant state bodies and agencies.
+Therefore, the main purpose of the CF “Right to Protection” (R2P), as one of the largest Ukrainian human rights organizations, was to make sure that the voice of these people was heard – both at the community level and at the level of relevant state bodies and agencies.

 We have prepared an annual report that tells us about our results and achievements for 2017.
 This year has brought significant improvements to the lives of our beneficiaries, but the challenges they face on a daily basis have not diminished.

 In 2017, R2P Team made every effort to develop current and new projects.
 We believe that strengthening the role of local partners is one of the important elements in addressing humanitarian and legal issues both in Ukraine and around the world.